jundalisay/spblist/content/en/social/economics/why-qe-failed.md

 From providing stability, **the Fed went for promoting growth**--this is the first subtle mistake. **The job of growing the economy is done by commercial banking** (the "retailer" of money). **It is not done by central banking** (the "wholesaler" of money).*

-> *This will be the same reason why Modern Monetary Theory will fail – because the government only controls the wholesale of money and not its retail
+{{< n n="*This will be the same reason why Modern Monetary Theory will fail – because the government only controls the wholesale of money and not its retail" >}}

 {{< q a="Adam-Smith" >}}
-<p>The circulation of every country is divided into two branches: the circulation of the dealers with one another, and the circulation between the dealers and the consumers.</p>
+The circulation of every country is divided into 2 branches:
+1. The circulation of the dealers with one another
+2. The circulation between the dealers and the consumers
 <cite>Wealth of Nations Book 2 Chapter 2</cite>
 {{< /q >}}